Name as it appears on the ballot: Mark H. Chilton

 2) What is there in your record as a public official or other experience that demonstrates your ability to be effective on the board?
+For incumbents, what accomplishments are you most proud of?
+For challengers, what do you bring that the board now lacks?
 This might include career or community service; but please be specific about its relevance to this office.

-3) How do you define yourself politically and how does your political philosophy show itself in your past achievements and present campaign platform?
+3) How do you define yourself politically (ie) conservative, moderate, liberal, third party, hybrid) and how does your political philosophy show itself in your past achievements and present campaign platform?